 1971: After Paul McCartney filed suit against the other three members of the Beatles for the dissolution of their partnership, a London court appointed an independent receiver to handle assets of the Beatles until mutually acceptable terms for their break-up could be found.
 The ruling also barred former manager Allen Klein from any further meddling with the band’s affairs, though he continued to be involved in the solo careers of John Lennon, George Harrison, and Ringo Starr.

-1973: Steely Dan’s debut studio album Can’t Buy a Thrill entered the top 20 on the Billboard pop chart, peaking two weeks later at #17.
-The same week, the second single from the album “Reeling in the Years” also entered the Billboard Hot 100, eventually reaching #11.
+1973: Steely Dan’s debut studio album, Can’t Buy a Thrill, entered the top 20 on the Billboard pop chart, peaking two weeks later at #17.
+The same week, the second single from the album, “Reeling in the Years,” also entered the Billboard Hot 100, where it eventually reached #11.

 1975: Elvis Presley began his final recording session at RCA’s Hollywood studios for his twenty-second studio album, Today.

 1975: John Lennon’s version of Ben E. King’s 1961 classic “Stand By Me” was released.
 It was the only single from his Rock ‘n’ Roll album, which had been released earlier that year.
 The record reached #20 on the US charts, #30 in the UK, and #10 in Canada.
 It was also Lennon’s final hit before his five year retreat from the music industry.

 1975: Carnegie Hall overflowed with Moody Blues fans to hear the debut performance by former members Justin Hayward and John Lodge, who were on the road to promote their new album, Blue Jays.

 1976: The Temptations released the album Wings of Love.
 Producer Dennis Edwards had wanted to produce a solo album by lead singer Dennis Edwards, so he de-emphasized the vocals of the group’s other members, which lead to his dismissal as their producer after the album’s release.